Helping Cyclists Save Money.

 When it is snowing outside, how are you going to stay in shape?
 Many of us use the local gym to swim, lift weights and cross-train.
 However, for more fitness, it is worth the investment to get some indoor equipment.
 I give you the overview on some of the most popular workout options so you can decide which one is best for you based on your goals and your budget.

 Getting A Good Brand When Shopping Used

 On this blog, I’m going to point you to a lot of good deals you can find online.
 Many of these are previous year’s closeouts and direct-to-consumer sales that cut out the middle-man.

 However, you WILL save money purchasing used.
 You have to get the right size, of course, but finding a lightly-used ride is — hands down– the way to save the most money.

 One of the best ways to know that you are getting a good ride is to buy one of these brands.
-In fact, you can take each of these model names and put them into your local craigslist to see if any are for sale.
+In fact, you can take each of these model names and put them on your local craigslist to see if any are for sale.

 Typically, expect to pay about 50-60% of new MSRP for a ride that is 2-4 years old and in good shape.
-Over here, I give you more tips on evaluating a used bike before purchasing.
+Over here I give you more tips on evaluating a used bike before purchasing.